itzoverdark/CRM-Backend/README.md

 - For the gorilla/mux package to work, you have to install it first, to do so, you have to type this into the terminal:
  "go mod init" to create a go.mod file.
 Example usage:

-        'go mod init example.com/m' to initialize a v0 or v1 module.
+        "go mod init example.com/m" to initialize a v0 or v1 module.

-        'go mod init example.com/m/v2' to initialize a v2 module.
+        "go mod init example.com/m/v2" to initialize a v2 module.

   Then you can install the package by simply typing "go get github.com/gorilla/mux".